SenseNet/sn-benchmark/docs/profile-definition-language.md

 #### Usage

-A PATHSET reference have more parts.
+A PATHSET reference have multiple parts.
 See the syntax:
 ```text
 ##Name.Addressing[.Transformation]##
 ```

 1. **Start**: Two hashmarks ('##').
 2. **Name**: Reference name of the path set.
-3. **Addressing**: Number or keyword that defines the profile's index and returns with the item that placed on the indexed position of the referenced set.
-The valid values:
+3. **Addressing**: Number or keyword that defines the profile's index and returns with the item found on the indexed position of the referenced set.
+Valid values are:
     - **'First'**: Sets the profile's index to the original value.
     - **'Current'**: Stays on the current position.
     - **'Next'**: Increment the position
     - **Direct index**: A non-negative integer number that ignores the profile's index.
 4.  **Transformation**: Transforms the actual path of the path set
-    - **Parent**: Leaves the last segment of the path.
-This transformation can be used in chain but should be used with caution because there is no any validation.
+    - **Parent**: Truncates the last segment of the path.
+This transformation can be used in chain but should be used with caution because there is no validation.
     - **ODataEntity**: Changes the last segment of the path to indexer.
 For example "/Root/Segment1/Segment2" will be transformed to "/Root/Segment1('Segment2')"
 5. **Finish**:  Two hashmarks ('##').